samtron1412/docs/software/screen.md

 - Around 1990, Laumann handed over maintenance of the code to Jürgen Weigert and Michael Schroeder.
 - By 2014, Amadeusz Sławiński became maintainer.

+# Terminology
+- session: A single collection of windows - all running under a master screen process.
+The session can be given a name (e.g. myshells).
+Screen sessions each have their own clipboard, so copy and paste using the session's clipboard works exclusively between windows within that session.
+- window: by default, windows are created with a shell running in them.
+Each window has a number unique within that session.
+It also has a name, which does not have to be unique.
+- region: A portion of the display where a screen window is visible.
+The display can be split into multiple regions, so you can see multiple windows at once.
+- display: This refers to where the screen session is attached; if being specific, it refers to the terminal or pseudo-terminal used by the attaching process.
+- display terminal: The terminal to which screen is attached.
+Often an xterm or console window, but could be any terminal either physical or software.
+It is possible to have multiple displays terminals viewing the same screen session at the same time.
+- virtual terminal: The terminal that screen windows provide to the programs running within them.

 # Features
 - Such as a terminal multiplexer, GNU Screen has following features: persistence, multiple windows, and session sharing.
 	+ GNU Screen can multiplex a terminal.
 Within a single session, you can have multiple windows, each one behaving like a separate terminal.
 You can open email client in one window and text editor in another and be able to flip between them.